psmith3/polyglot-v2/README.md

 		polyglotv2 is up-to-date
 		Polyglot v2 should now be running in Docker!
 Access via webbrowser at https://{docker ip address}:3000

 Your browser may not allow you to view the webpage because the ssl certs are not signed.
 You can allow this with Safari on Mac or you can open a private browser window and access.
 You can overide the use https setting in the ./dot-polyglot/.env file to overcome this, but you will have to manually edit each node server in the ISY and uncheck SSL.
+If required, edit the .env.example file in the ./dot-polyglot directory and save the file as .env.

 Your ISY will be discovered, but you will have to go to the settings page and enter your ISY username and password.